TageMohammadat/TageMohammadat.github.io/index.md

 **Apr.
 2012 – Jun.
 2012**	&middot; **Test Automation for User Interfaces of Commercial Web and Desktop Applications**

-I developed test suites with over 1500 test cases using Microsoft Test Management and implemented the work using Microsoft Visual Studio with C# and ‘White’ Libraries.
+I developed test suites with over 1500 test cases using Microsoft test management and implemented the work using Microsoft Visual Studio with C# and ‘White’ Libraries.

 **Jan.
 2010 – Jan.
 2012**	&middot; **Resistive Open Faults Analysis in Low-power Digital Integrated Circuits**